Manifest.mf specification

 }

-Once you have configured auto-complete for command launcher, the command described above will have auto-complete for its arguments.
+Once you have configured auto-complete for Command Launcher, the command described above will have auto-completion for its arguments.

 When you type: [cola] city population [TAB]